Chicago Health Atlas

 If you are a health data provider and would like to take part in this project, please complete this form and we will contact you right away!

-Here’s a look at a neighborhood page for this site:
+Here’s a look at a neighborhood page showing demographics and other info at a glance:

 Partners

-The Smart Chicago Collaborative is working with the Chicago Department of Public Health and five local hospitals through Chicago Health Information Technology Regional Extension (CHITREC) to visualize statistics related to public health along with anonymized diagnoses, medications, and laboratory tests as provided by local healthcare institutions.
-The project is funded by the Otho S. A. Sprague Memorial Institute.
+We work with the Chicago Department of Public Health and five local hospitals through Chicago Health Information Technology Regional Extension (CHITREC) to visualize statistics related to public health along with anonymized diagnoses, medications, and laboratory tests as provided by local healthcare institutions.

 Press

-The Chicago Health Atlas project was presented at the American Medical Informatics Association (AMIA) National Symposium here in Chicago on November 6.
-Here’s a description of that talk:
+• The Chicago Health Atlas project was presented at the American Medical Informatics Association (AMIA) National Symposium here in Chicago on November 6

 Team